Obovaria arkansasensis

-Obovaria arkansasensis, the Ouachita creekshell, is a species of freshwater mussel, an aquatic bivalve mollusc in the family Unionidae, the river mussels.
-It is endemic to certain rivers and streams in the Ouachita Mountains, Arkansas, and has a complex life history including its larvae being parasitic on a fish host.
+Obovaria arkansasensis, the Southern Hickorynut, is a species of freshwater mussel, an aquatic bivalve mollusc in the family Unionidae, the river mussels.
+It lives in the southern United States, and has a complex life history including its larvae being parasitic on a fish host.

 Description

 The Ouachita creekshell grows to about 5 cm in length.
 The shell is thin but has robust hinge teeth, especially at the anterior end.
 There are sometimes a few fine ribs on the posterior end of the shell.
 The periostracum is olive or yellowish-brown.
 This species is dimorphic with the males being ovate and the females being less compressed laterally and with the posterior end truncated and sometimes with a notch on the posterior margin.

 Obovaria arkansasensis shows great similarity in general appearance to Obovaria jacksoniana.
 However, its shell morphology and life cycle are different, as are the species of host fish with which it is associated.
 The latter is sometimes considered a synonym of Obovaria arkansasensis.